Delaware Court Records

 Payment of the full fine of a voluntary assessment ticket may benefit the offender as:

-• No demerit points are assessed on his/her driver’s license by the Division of Motor Vehicles (DMV).
+- No demerit points are assessed on his/her driver’s license by the Division of Motor Vehicles (DMV).
 If it was a speeding violation under 14 miles/hr over the speed limit and the individual has no preliminary convictions of speeding violations within 3 years.

-• No unpaid traffic tickets show up his/her driving records when an insurance company wants to offer a policy.
+- No unpaid traffic tickets show up his/her driving records when an insurance company wants to offer a policy.

 How Do I Find a Delaware Traffic Court Record?

 Most Traffic Cases are treated as criminal offenses in the State of Delaware.
 Persons who want to find a Delaware Traffic Court Record may seek access at a Justice of Peace Criminal Court location where the record is located during business hours.
-This request must carry sufficient information about the case and it can be made in writing, in-person, via mail, or fax to the appropriate addresses/ fax numbers.
+This request may carry sufficient information about the case and it can be made in writing, in-person, via mail, or fax to the appropriate addresses/ fax numbers.

 The interested party may also attach the Application to Access Records form, filled with adequate information of the case to the request.
 An individual who wishes to make copies of a record shall bear the resulting fees.
 The Court determines these fees.
 The Court of Common Pleas Traffic Court also uses similar record access procedures, but with the exception that requests are directed in person or mail to the Records Custodian of the Court at: